 The Vision

-We both knew we wanted our wedding to be in Europe — a small, intimate celebration surrounded by our closest family and friends.
-Coming from opposite sides of the world, we wanted a destination that felt meaningful for us both, and after a trip to France the year before, Provence felt like the perfect choice.
-We imagined a day that was romantic and outdoors, framed by the natural beauty and charm of the region.
-Our vision was very much old meets new — elegant yet relaxed, with an effortlessly cool feel that reflected us as a couple.
-From the moment we saw the venue, we knew it was everything we had hoped for: authentic, full of character, and the perfect backdrop to bring our wedding to life.
+We both knew we wanted our wedding to be in Europe - a small, intimate celebration surrounded by our closest family and friends.
+Coming from opposite sides of the world, we hoped for a destination that felt meaningful to us both, and after a trip to France the year before, Provence just felt right.
+We envisioned a romantic, outdoor day framed by the region’s natural beauty and charm.
+Our vision was old meets new - elegant yet relaxed, with an effortlessly cool feel that reflected us as a couple.
+From the moment we saw the venue, we knew it was everything we’d hoped for.
+Authentic, full of character, and the perfect setting to bring our wedding to life.

 Our Team of Vendors

-Our vendors were incredible and brought our vision to life.
-We booked our venue, photographer, and caterers first, followed by our wedding planner.
-Our caterers went above and beyond the amazing food, adding creative touches to the dining setup — from styled stations to overseeing cocktails and drinks throughout the night.
-Our florist did an incredible job, using soft, romantic tones to add colour and enhance the beauty of the gardens.
-We were particular about the details, and each of our vendors truly exceeded our expectations.
+Our vendors were incredible and truly brought our vision to life.
+We first booked our venue, photographer, and caterers, followed by our planner.
+Our photographer captured the day perfectly - natural yet with an elegant, editorial touch.
+The caterers went above and beyond, serving amazing food and adding creative touches to the setup, from styled stations to overseeing cocktails throughout the night.
+Our florist used soft, romantic tones to enhance the setting’s natural beauty.
+Having a team so aligned with our vision made the day seamless and more special than we could have imagined.

 The Location

-The venue was nestled in a picturesque town in the Provençal region.
-The town was filled with charming boutiques, wineries, and antique shops lining the canal, with cobbled streets and a vibrant atmosphere.
-It felt romantic and very us.
-I actually came across it on Instagram, and just two weeks later we flew out to see it in person.
-It turned out to be one of the most breathtaking spots we’d ever visited — the house and gardens were even more beautiful than we had imagined.
-We knew instantly it was the perfect setting, and our goal was simply to enhance its natural beauty.
+The venue was nestled in a picturesque Provencal town, filled with charming boutiques, restaurants, and antique shops lining the canal along cobbled streets.
+It had a vibrant, romantic atmosphere - very us.
+I actually discovered it on Instagram, and just two weeks later we flew out to see it in person.
+The moment we arrived, we were in awe - the house and gardens were even more beautiful than we’d imagined.
+We knew instantly it was the perfect setting, with so many beautiful areas to use, our aim was simply to enhance its natural beauty.

 The Ceremony

-The ceremony took place in the heart of the garden, along a beautiful pathway framed by tall plane trees.
-Guests arrived in the early afternoon and were greeted with welcome drinks before Adam led them to their seats.
-Elegant vases stood at the end of the aisle, which our florist enhanced with soft, romantic arrangements.
-As guests settled in, some of our favourite songs played in the background, perfectly setting the mood.
+The ceremony took place in the heart of the garden, along a pathway framed by tall plane trees.
+Elegant vases filled with a mix of flowers stood at the end of the aisle.
+As guests settled in, our favourite songs played softly in the background, perfectly setting the mood.
+It was an emotional moment - the vows were personal and touching, and my mum walked me down the aisle.
+To be honest, this was when my nerves kicked in, but seeing Adam and everyone there instantly calmed me.

 The Cocktail Hour

-The cocktail hour was one of our favourite parts of the day — a moment to soak everything in and celebrate with our guests.
-Bubbly and signature cocktails flowed as our DJ spun vinyl records, mixing artists like Jungle and playing some reggae.
-The cocktail station was set around one of the prettiest features of the house — the pool area — which was bright, lively, and full of atmosphere.
-The sun was shining, the drinks were crisp, and everyone was mingling, laughing, and just having a great time.
+The cocktail hour was one of our favourite parts of the day, a moment to soak everything in and celebrate with our guests.
+Bubbly and signature cocktails flowed as our DJ played vinyl records, mixing artists like Jungle and playing some reggae.
+The cocktail station was set around one of the prettiest features of the house - the pool area which was bright, lively, and full of atmosphere.
+The sun was shining, the drinks were crisp, and everyone was mingling, laughing, and just having a good time.

 The Reception